Generic Name: tramadol and acetaminophen (Oral route)

 TRAM-a-dol hye-droe-KLOR-ide, a-seet-a-MIN-oh-fen

-Ultracet(R) contains tramadol hydrochloride and acetaminophen; acetaminophen has been associated with acute liver failure, with some cases resulting in liver transplant and death and most cases of liver injury associated with doses exceeding 4000 mg/day and often involve more than one acetaminophen-containing product
+Ultracet(R) contains tramadol hydrochloride and acetaminophen.
+Acetaminophen has been associated with acute liver failure, with some cases resulting in liver transplant and death.
+Most cases of liver injury are associated with doses exceeding 4000 mg/day and often involve more than one acetaminophen-containing product .

 Commonly used brand name(s)

 Available Dosage Forms: